Average Price of Car Detailing in Australia 2026

 This is a price indication only.
 Your service provider will confirm the final price.

-Note that ceramic coating packages almost always include a decontamination wash and, for higher tiers, a stage of paint correction before the coating is applied.
+Ceramic coating packages almost always include a decontamination wash and, for higher tiers, a stage of paint correction before the coating is applied.
 The coating itself is a fraction of the labour cost — preparation is where the time and skill is concentrated.

 Methodology: These cost ranges are based on estimates generated through Leadkit's car detailing calculator using current Australian market rates.
 Leadkit operates the calculator and discloses this data transparently as an indication, not a binding quote.

-What each package includes
+What does each detailing package include?

 Paint correction ($400–$1,200)